 About This Statistic

 The statistic depicts the the revenue of the global telecommunications services industry from 2012 to 2015, broken down by region.
 A revenue forecast for 2016 and 2019 is also shown.
-The revenue of the telecommunications services industry in Europe stood at 292 billion euros in 2012.
+The revenue of the telecommunications services industry in Europe stood at 292 billion euros in 2012 and is expected to slip to 277 billion by 2019.

 Telecommunication market - additional information

-The global revenue made from telecom services is expected to reach over 1.2 trillion Euros in 2018.
-With an estimated value of 373 billion Euros in 2015, the fastest-growing telecommunications services market is the Asia-Pacific region, followed by North America and Europe.
-The telecommunications market size has increased in the past two decades, due to cheaper and inovative technologies, such as the Internet, which in turn created high demand and unprecedented access to communication channels.
-The market has also benefited from increasingly skilled personnel and extensive investment in development of new technologies.
+The global revenue made from telecom services is expected to reach almost 1.2 trillion Euros in 2019.
+With an estimated value of 372 billion Euros in 2016, the fastest-growing telecommunications services market is the Asia-Pacific region, followed by North America and Europe.
+The telecommunications market size has increased in the past two decades, due to cheaper and innovative technologies, such as the Internet, which in turn created high demand and unprecedented access to communication channels.
+The market has also benefited from increasingly skilled personnel and extensive investment in the development of new technologies.